A cat lying across a keyboard

 • a small Astro API route for server-side validation and sending

-This walkthrough matches the architecture I use on personal projects: simple enough to maintain, but production-safe enough to trust.
+This walkthrough matches the architecture on mayfield.io: simple enough to maintain, production-safe enough to trust.

 What you are building